ssisk/mercato/README.md

 ### Other data platforms besides RemoteStorage

 There's about the mercato server itself that is tied to RemoteStorage - all you need is a service that can store and retrieve a token for the user and that .
 I haven't looked deeply but I believe Kinto is another service that it'd be easy for Mercato to support.
 You'd need to create a new Mercato client to retrieve the token, but that should be trivial.

+### Versioning of apps
+To me, part of "owning your apps" is not having them upgraded by a developer.
+So I'd love to have control over which version of the app I'm using.

+As a developer I have mixed feelings about this - users on old versions of apps can be vulnerable to security issues, and supporting data migrations between arbitrary versions of an app is a nightmare, but I think a simple first stab at this would be to simply allow users to pin an app at their current version rather than always being auto-upgraded to new versions.
+If/When you unpin, you'll be updated to the latest version.
+This supports the "I hate the new version and just want stick with what I have" scenario well, with the caveat that I'm not sure how users would be able to try out new versions of the app.